Wealthy Affiliate Review: WA Proof of Success… or Failure? Part 2

 - single page sites (under construction, not configured yet, etc.)

-We define a “real” site as one that has a home page and at least one link to a second page on the same domain name.
+We define a “real effort” site as one that has a home page and links to at least pages on the same domain name.

-- 15,768 Wealthy Affiliate domain names were not real sites at WA.
+- 15,768 Wealthy Affiliate domain names were not real effort sites at WA.

 - Get traffic rankings for each site.
 We obtained, using the APIs of each company, the Alexa ranking, the SimilarWeb (SW) ranking and the organic search traffic estimate from SEMrush for all “real” sites.